projectara/greybus-spec/source/special.rst

     environment such as number, placement, and features of interface blocks, etc.

+.. c:function:: int dme_peer_get(u8 intf_id, u16 attribute, u16 selector, u16 *result_code, u32 *value);

+    This Operation is used by the AP to direct the SVC to perform a
+    |unipro| DME peer get on its behalf.
+The SVC returns the value
+    of the DME attribute requested.

 .. c:function:: int intf_device_id(u8 intf_id, u8 device_id);

     This operation is used by the AP Module to request that the SVC